Protecting your privacy

 How we use your personal data

-We will only use your personal data on relevant lawful grounds as permitted by the General Data Protection Regulation (GDPR) as it applies in the UK, tailored by the Data Protection Act 2018 and the Privacy of Electronic Communication Regulation (PECR).
+We will only use your personal data on relevant lawful grounds as permitted by the UK General Data Protection Regulation (UK GDPR), tailored by the Data Protection Act 2018 and the Privacy of Electronic Communication Regulation (PECR).
 We only collect personal data we need, and we will always make it clear why we are collecting it.
 We will only use your personal data for the purpose(s) outlined at the time we collected it.

 You can change how we use your personal data at any time - find out how in Section 7, ‘What are your rights over your personal data’ section below.